 UPA’s objective is to enroll all students who are motivated and have a dream of going to a 4-year university and graduating with a 4-year degree, especially those students who may be under supported, overlooked, or under challenged in a large school environment, and would thrive in a highly intensive, supportive, and interpersonal environment.

-UPA is located on the 13.4 acre beautiful campus of the Cathedral of Faith which easily accommodates over 500 students.
+UPA, is Cathedral of Faith's campus, has over 500 students.
 The campus is outfitted with extraordinary learning tools and spacious classrooms.
 In May of 2012, UPA graduates were headed to universities like Princeton, UCLA, New York University and UC Berkeley.